EraX-AI/viColQwen/papers/paper-dualmodal.md

 **Adaptive Loss Functions and Weighting.** Recent work in adaptive loss weighting [13, 14] has demonstrated the benefits of dynamically adjusting relative contributions of loss components.
 However, most approaches focus on implicit adaptation through uncertainty estimation or gradient analysis.
 Our Dynamic Loss Equilibrium framework combines explicit weighting parameters ($\lambda_{\text{score}}$, $\lambda_{\text{rank}}$) with task-specific adaptation through prefix conditioning, creating a more controlled and interpretable adaptation mechanism.

 **Pooling Mechanisms.** While mean/max/last-token pooling are computationally efficient, they may not optimally aggregate information.
 Self-attention pooling [11] can be more expressive but adds complexity.
-Our Attention Pooling mechanism attempts to balance effectiveness and efficiency through a learnable context vector approach.
+Our learnable Attention Pooling mechanism attempts to balance effectiveness and efficiency through a learnable context vector approach.

 **Multi-Task Learning & Dynamic Loss.** Training models on multiple tasks simultaneously can improve generalization [12].
 Dynamically selecting or weighting losses may help navigate conflicting gradient signals [13, 14].
 Our approach provides an *explicit, discrete* signal for selecting task-optimized loss combinations, potentially ensuring appropriate geometric constraints are applied during optimization for each sample type.